chunw4h/chunw4h/README.md

 ## Aloha, I'm Kyle! 👋

-I'm currently diving into my undergraduate studies in Management Information Systems (너무 재밌어요~) 😊 I'm smitten with the idea of Open-Source Software (OSS) and the whole philosophy behind it.
-There's just something so powerful about collaboration and transparency, isn't there? 항상 배우고 있어요... 😩
+I'm currently diving into my undergraduate studies in Management Information Systems (너무 재밌다~) I'm enamored with the idea of Open-Source Software (OSS) and the whole philosophy behind it.
+Just so interested by the idea of transparent collaboration between people on the internet, working towards a positive, collective goal... (항상 배우고 있다... 😩)

 <!--
 **chunw4h/chunw4h** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.